ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 If you try to save a key without fetching it beforehand, a `KDBException` will be thrown, telling you to call get before set.

-The *user* namespace is accessible without special rights, but if you try to write to *system* you will need to have the application run as root or give write access to `/etc/kdb` for the corresponding user which executes the application.
+The *user* namespace is accessible without special rights, but if you try to write to *system* you will need to have root privileges.
+Check [this](doc/TESTING.md) to see how to run as non-root user.
+This should only be done in testing environments though as it is not intended for productive systems.

 ## Examples